 In February 2021, the Sponsors and the independent directors collectively committed to provide the Company an aggregate of \$970,000 in loans.
 In May 2021, the Sponsors and the independent directors collectively committed to provide the Company an additional \$756,000 in loans.
+In July 2021, the Sponsors committed to provide the Company an additional \$627,000 in loans.
 The loans, if issued, as well as any future loans that may be made by the Company's officers and directors (or their affiliates), will be evidenced by notes and would either be repaid upon the consummation of a Business Combination or up to \$2,000,000 of the notes may be converted into warrants at a price of \$1.50 per warrant at the option of the lender.
-As of March 31, 2021, the Company had an outstanding balance of \$400,000 under such promissory notes.
-On April 20, 2021, the company issued an additional \$300,000 under such promissory notes.
-None of the notes had been converted to warrants.
+As of June 30, 2021, the Company had an outstanding balance of \$700,000 under such promissory notes.
+On July 15, 2021, the Company issued an addition \$370,000 under such promissory notes.
+None of the notes have been converted to warrants.